Ten Tips to Help You Study and Prepare for the GED Tests

 4. Study Using GED Prep Books

 You may prefer to study through books or other resources.
-The Kentucky Educational Television (ketadultlearning.org), the Steck-Vaughn Company (steckvaughnadult.hmhco) and the Paxen Company (old.paxen.com) all provide GED workbooks.
+The Kentucky Educational Television (ketadultlearning.org) and the Steck-Vaughn Company (steckvaughnadult.hmhco) provide GED workbooks.
 They can be purchased on line, but may be found, along with other GED workbooks, at your local library or adult education center.

 5. Take a Practice Test

 Practice tests can show you what types of questions are on the GED tests and help identify areas where you need more study.
-Steck-Vaughn has a free online practice test, while the ACE website has actual GED questions with answers and explanations.
+The GED Testing Service website offers practice tests and guides.

 6. Use Multiple Methods of Study